ShadyHippo/ProBlue/README.md

 - **Accept it** — the simplest, and what this repo ships.
 - **Dynamic (planned)** — call `btd_adapter_set_fast_connectable(adapter,
   true)` from the plugin only while a cable-paired controller exists, false when it disconnects.
-The fork already exports the helper; only the plugin call sites are missing.
+The BlueZ patch already exports the helper; only the plugin call sites are missing.

 `PageScanType` must be an **integer** (`0x01`), not the word `interlaced` —